Explainable AI as a Social Microscope: A Case Study on Academic Performance: Concluding Remarks

-In this study, a novel data science pipeline is proposed which was used to shed light on the importance of finding the specific features which were associated with success in different types of individuals.
-A data-driven approach was used to group these families, then targeted success indicators were extracted from each of these groups and analyzed.
-We note that these findings are based on a technique (LIME) which was proposed only relatively recently, and as such should be treated as preliminary.
-However, if and when superior methods are proposed, they can similarly be incorporated into the workflow presented here, and used to produce even more illuminating results.
+In this study, a novel data science pipeline is proposed, which conduces the identification of the specific features associated with academic performance in different groups of students.
+A clustering algorithm was employed to group these subjects, then targeted success indicators were extracted from each of these groups and scrutinized.
+We note that the present findings rely on a technique (LIME), which was developed relatively recently and should be treated as preliminary.
+However, if and when superior methods are proposed, they can similarly be incorporated into the devised workflow.

-Our findings suggest that the children of fragile families can be given the best chance of success by using interventions that are tailored to the individual needs of specific groups of families, e.g. in some families, a small home loan could be the difference between a star student and a dropout, while in others a free mentoring scheme could be more valuable.
+The key point is that such localized models are vital if we are to obtain a more nuanced view of the actual success indicators for specific children and families.
+The findings suggest that the children of fragile families can be given the best chance of success through interventions that are tailored to their individual needs, e.g. in some families, a small home loan could be the difference between a star student and a dropout, whereas in others a free mentoring scheme might turn more valuable.